RIAA

 a dead music icon, achieving more than double is estimated

+value.
 A spokesperson for Christie's

 said: "Memorabilia like this does not come on to the